What You Need To Know To Concealed Carry At Work

 Plenty of workplaces have locker rooms or places where employees put their jackets and personal items prior to starting their shift.
 Will your firearm be located in this area?
 Is it secured?
 In some jobs it simply isn't practical or feasible to carry a firearm.
 In the event you need to store it, ensure it is both legal and safe to do so.

-Helping the Push For Concealed Carry in the Workplace
+Advocating For Concealed Carry in the Workplace

 Sometimes business owners don't fully understand the value of ccw carry at work.
 Whether it was accidentally overlooked by human resources or purposefully omitted – you may be the best person to advocate for concealed carry.

-Pursue Every Day Carry in the Workplace
+Pursuing Every Day Carry in the Workplace

 It's one added step for security and more importantly, it drives home the value you have for the workplace.
-If you don't feel comfortable broaching this topic and notice that the employee rules and regulations is missing a section on employee-held firearms, consider proposing changes to those rules to incorporate law-abiding concealed carriers.
-You may be surprised to learn that plenty of your fellow colleagues also support such an initiative.
+If you don't feel comfortable broaching this topic and notice that the employee rules and regulations is missing a section on employee-held firearms, consider proposing the rules incorporate lawful concealed carry.
+Fellow colleagues may support such an initiative.